dotnet/dotnet-monitor/documentation/kubernetes.md

           value: /diag/port
         - name: DOTNETMONITOR_Storage__DumpTempFolder
           value: /dumps
-        # DO NOT remove HTTPS from the URL for deployments in production; this is done for demonstration
+        # ALWAYS use the HTTPS form of the URL for deployments in production; the removal of HTTPS is done for
-        # purposes only in this example.
+        # demonstration purposes only in this example.
 Please continue reading after this example for further details.
         - name: DOTNETMONITOR_Urls
           value: http://localhost:52323
         volumeMounts: